How to Make Southern-Fried Yellow Squash

 Summer cannot end until I have had at least one mess of fried yellow squash or summer squash as I’ve always called it.

-What is a mess you say?
 In Southern speak, it means just enough for one meal.
 How much squash is that?
 It depends on how many are in your family.
 There are four in my family until if they are all home from college.
 So, a mess for us is about 4 squash- but we LOVE fried squash so we often cook extra!

 Frying cornmeal-coated squash is quick and easy.
 If you read my story on Perfect Every Time Fried Green Tomatoes, you saw that it took 3 plates to coat them in flour, milk/egg mixture, and cornmeal/flour mixture.
 Totally worth the effort!
 With this recipe, it can be as simple as pressing the sliced squash into cornmeal and frying them!

 I did a side by side visual poll on my Instagram story a while back to see if anyone could tell the difference between fried squash coated in plain cornmeal and fried squash coated in a mixture of flour and cornmeal.

 They looked almost exactly the same but the cornmeal-only slices were slightly darker.
 That could have been the dappled sunlight and how I fried them because they tasted exactly the same and my family couldn’t tell them apart.

 One of the absolute most valuable tools in my kitchen is this digital laser thermometer gun!
 It measures the surface temperature of hot oil and candy mixtures.
 Just point and click!
 No more trying to secure a candy thermometer to the edge of a pan or adding more oil to the pan than I need just so it will be high enough to reach the bulb on my candy thermometer.
 Keep in mind, though, this thermometer will not register correct temperatures on humans.

 How much oil do I need to fry squash?